 Why was Ethereum created?

 Vitalik Buterin, a Canadian-Russian programmer, wanted to capitalize on the potential that Bitcoin’s peer-to-peer decentralized exchange delivered to the world.
-Since Bitcoin already allowed two users to exchange their crypto without the need of a middleman, Vitalik wanted to extend blockchain technology to include peer-to-peer payment agreements or contracts.
+Since Bitcoin already allowed two users to exchange crypto without the need of a middleman, Vitalik wanted to extend blockchain technology to include peer-to-peer payment agreements or contracts.

 If people could now decide to exchange items of value anywhere and any time in the world without a middleman, why couldn’t they then write their own conditional value to their agreements?